Rishav-hub/Deepface-embedding-generation/README.md

 - Law Enforcement

 # ✌️Conclusion
-We have shown how to build a component of a face recognition pipeline.
+We have shown how to build and Deployed a component of a Face Recognition pipeline.